 There are a few options to get to Albany from Perth, including flying, bus, and car.

 Flights from Perth to Albany

-At present, only REX (Regional Express) are flying to Albany from Perth.
-The average flight time is just over an hour and costs around $280 return.
-The prices rise considerably at peak times, like summer school holidays.
+Currently, only REX (Regional Express) are flying to Albany from Perth.
+The average flight time is just over an hour, costing around A$280 return.
+The prices rise considerably at peak times, like the summer WA school holidays.